nicholaschiasson/inglix/README.md

 As such, "<nglx>w</nglx>" can for now.

 The "<nglx>w</nglx>" should only be used at the beginning of a word or as in the case above, when following a consonant sound in the middle of a word where that separation between the previous consonant and the "w" is important.
-En all other cases one might think to use a "<nglx>w</nglx>", use a "<nglx>U</nglx>" instead.
+In all other cases one might think to use a "<nglx>w</nglx>", use a "<nglx>U</nglx>" instead.

 ##### The "y" consonant

 The discussion surrounding [the "w" consonant](#the-w-consonant) is basically exactly applicable to the "y" consonant.
 It too could probably be sufficiently replaced by another character, the inglix "<nglx>E</nglx>".
 However its inclusion helps to clear up some potential confusion and ambiguity, preventing the wrong emphasis in some places.

 Like "<nglx>w</nglx>", "<nglx>y</nglx>" should only be used at the beginning of a word or when following a consonant sound in the middle of a word where the separation between the two consonant sounds is to be emphasized.
 An example of this could be the word "vineyward".
 Note here that the "y" doesn't actually follow a consonant, but based on pronunciation, it does follow a consonant _sound_.
-En inglix, this word would be spelled "<nglx>vinyurd</nglx>"
+In inglix, this word would be spelled "<nglx>vinyurd</nglx>"

 ### Composite Graphemes